marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 You basically **describe the arguments to a particular request**, and you **describe the output data structure**.

-GraphQL provides 2 major benefits (plus many other):
+GraphQL provides 2 major benefits (plus many others):

-- input / output schema validation
+- input/output schema validation
-- fetch from multiple end points within a single request
+- fetch from multiple endpoints within a single request

 Honestly, I hardly imagine working out an API without it.
 It's like the good ol' [Json Schema](https://json-schema.org/) but on steroid.

 ---

-Enough with the intro, in this tutorial you **learn how to setup a GraphQL API service** in NodeJS, using [ExpressJS](https://expressjs.com/) an [ForrestJS' Hooks](https://marcopeg.com/2019/modular-node-apps-with-hooks).
+Enough with the intro, in this tutorial you **learn how to set up a GraphQL API service** in NodeJS, using [ExpressJS](https://expressjs.com/) and [ForrestJS' Hooks](https://marcopeg.com/2019/modular-node-apps-with-hooks).

-> If you just want to see this in action, [download this tutorial codebase here](../downloads/hooks-graphql.zip),<br>
+> If you just want to see this in action, [download this tutorial codebase here](https://forrestjs.github.io/downloads/hooks-graphql.zip),<br>
 > then run `yarn boot`.

 ## Step n.1 - Create a Hooks App